Finding the Best Places to Retire Since 2006!

 Is Florida Tax Friendly for Retirement?
 Yes

 Notes: The RV resort is popular with "snowbirds."
 Even though Beverly Beach is tiny, it has a mayor, commissioners and a town hall.
-The town has little racial diversity.
+Racial diversity is minimal, and most people know each other.
 Flagler Beach's senior center, which is just down the road, provides hot lunches, computer help and has a lending library.
-The population has increased by 15% within the last couple of decades.
+Beverly Beach's population has increased by 2% within the last decade.

 Recommended as a Retirement Spot?
 Yes